cometdigitalagency/retrofit_example/README.md

 # retrofit_example

-ັ້This is an example for retrofit implementation in Flutter
+This is an example for retrofit implementation in Flutter

 ## Installation